ethereumjs/ethereumjs-monorepo/README.md

 # API
 ## Secure Trie Overlay
-You can create a secure Trie where the keys are automatically hashed using sha3 by usin `require('merkle-patricia-tree/secure')` and using the same API.
+You can create a secure Trie where the keys are automatically hashed using sha3 by `require('merkle-patricia-tree/secure')` and using the same API.
 The secure trie hash all the keys before storing them.

 ### `new Trie([db], [root])`
 ### `new Trie([root])`